 But it wasn't a pleasure cruise.

-The journey to the new world was long and it was arduous.
+The journey to the New World was long and it was arduous.

 When they landed in New England in November, they found, according to a detailed journal written by Bradford, a cold and barrel and desolate wilderness.

-Uh there were no friends to greet them, no houses to shelter them, no inns where they could refresh themselves.
+There were no friends to greet them, no houses to shelter them, no inns where they could refresh themselves.

 The sacrifice they had made for freedom was just beginning.